 A step chart, as shown below, would be the right way to display the data.
-Pick any date and the chart will show the correct value.

 Data concepts

-If our data were constructed as follows it would be perfect for a step chart.
+If our data were constructed as follows, it would be perfect for a step chart.

-Notice in the screenshot above how all the dates are in order and each date has two values, the value before the change and the value after the change.
+Notice in the screenshot above how all the dates are in order, and each date has two values, the value before the change and the value after the change.

 - Change the data to match the chart